 - 1/4 teaspoon of sesame oil

-- If you are using ground chicken add all the above ingredients to a bowl and mix well.
+- Transfer to a bowl and mix well.

 - Fold the opposite corner to meet the wet edge to make a triangle.